Combatting Climate Change

 To achieve this, ACFID is:

-- In the lead up to the 2022 Federal Election, ACFID, in collaboration with our members, has developed a policy brief [LINK] which outline ideas for shaping Australia’s development cooperation and humanitarian assistance to address the challenges of climate change.
+- In the lead up to the 2022 Federal Election, ACFID, in collaboration with our members, developed a policy brief which outlined ideas for shaping Australia’s development cooperation and humanitarian assistance to address the challenges of climate change.

 - Engaging with DFAT and UNDRR on the Asia-Pacific Ministerial Conference on Disaster Risk Reduction (APMCDRR) 2022